Meta-Learning with Adjoint Methods: Preliminaries

 To bypass this issue, First-Order \maml (\fomaml)~\citep{finn2017model} drops out the Jacobian $\frac{\d \bpsi_n(\btheta)}{\d \btheta}$ and replaces it with the identity matrix $\I$.
 In so doing, \fomaml can perform many gradient descent steps to obtain $\bpsi_n$ and update $\btheta$ with

 where $\eta$ is the learning rate.
 With the same idea, \rap~\citep{nichol2018first} instead adjusts the updating direction to $\frac{1}{N}\sum_{j=1}^N \frac{\partial \Lcal(\bpsi_n, \Dcal_n^{\text{val}})}{\partial \bpsi_n} - \btheta$.
 Despite being efficient, these methods lack accurate gradient information about $\btheta$.
 To overcome this limitation, the recent work, \imaml~\citep{rajeswaran2019meta}, calculates the accurate gradient via an implicit gradient method.
-However, it needs to incorporate a proximity regularizer into the training loss,
+However, it needs to incorporate a proximity regularizer into the training loss to bind $\u$ and $\btheta$ explicitly,